Week 1

 Git

-I have a little experience with Git.
-I maintain this Gitbook instance for our Fab Lab, and we use a GitBook/Markdown workflow, that I will continue to use in Fab Academy.
+I had a little experience with Git.
+I maintain this Gitbook instance for our Fab Lab, and we use a GitBook/Markdown workflow, that I have continued to use during Fab Academy.

-I am on a MacBook, using Terminal and ZSH, with Git already installed.
+I’m on MacOS, using Terminal and ZSH, with Git already installed.

 git config user.name "Your Name"